The PropertyThe DeFeo TragedyThe Lutz HauntingThe Hoax ArgumentsThe Films

 A month after Ronnie DeFeo was found guilty of the murders, the Lutz family moved into the house — only to move right out again one month later after reportedly experiencing frightening paranormal events.

 The new owners were the O'Neill family.
-They probably had the easiest time dealing with unwanted visitors, as the Amityville saga was largely forgotten by now.
-This was still before the Internet, and the only movies being made about the haunting were a handful of forgettable "direct to video" titles and one TV-movie.
+They probably had the easiest time dealing with unwanted visitors, as the Amityville saga was largely forgotten by then.
+This was still before the Internet boom, and the only movies being made about the haunting were a handful of forgettable "direct to video" titles and one TV-movie.
 Like the Cromartys, the O'Neills lived there for a decade, apparently selling the house due to the town's high tax rate — money they reportedly said would be better used for their children's college fund.

+Visitors can still be seen stopping in front of the home on a semi-regular basis, but its nothing like the crowds that would invade the neighborhood back in the 1970s.
 In their day, the Cromartys tried very hard to publicly dispel the Lutzes' claims of paranormal activity.
-Obviously hoping that the crowds outside their home would dwindle if they viewed the haunting as a hoax, the Cromartys didn't realize that any publicity — pro or con — seemed to have the opposite result.
+Obviously hoping that the crowds outside their home would dwindle if they viewed the haunting as a hoax, the Cromartys soon learned that any publicity — pro or con — seemed to have the opposite result.
 It just gave publicity to the house and caused more people to want to see it.
+Subsequent owners seem to have learned a lesson from that.

 DATE